 Any two levels of bi-level, tri-level, or split-level type single-family dwelling shall be considered the same as a one story dwelling requiring the same floor area as a one story dwelling.

-Multi-story Single-family Dwellings.
-There shall be a minimum ground floor area of six hundred eighty (680) square feet and a total floor area of one thousand two hundred (1,200) square feet for each new two- or three-story single-family dwelling erected.

-Multiple family structures shall have a minimum floor area of six hundred (600) square feet per dwelling unit.
+Multiple family structures shall have a minimum floor area of six hundred (300) square feet per dwelling unit.

 For the purposes of this Ordinance, a basement shall not be counted as a story.